concise/tmux-keylogger/README.md

 # tmux-keylogger

-A small single-file bash script that makes tmux display all your ASCII keystrokes, including control characters, right in your status bar.
+A small self-contained bash script that makes tmux display all your ASCII keystrokes, including control characters, right in your status bar.

 ![tmux-keylogger demo](https://raw.githubusercontent.com/concise/tmux-keylogger/master/demo.gif)

+This codebase is a proof of concept about the idea of a portable keystroke displayer...
+My implementaion in bash has bad performance now.  (slow tmux status message recalculate)

+Feel free to fork it or reimplement it with another language!

 ## Usage